 Once a parish leader has been selected, your parish can begin to build its core team.
-The core team will meet together throughout the Walking with Moms process and complete various tasks, including the parish inventory, assessment, and response planning and implementation.
-Members of the core team should understand the purpose and vision of Walking with Moms in Need and act as ambassadors of the initiative in the parish.
-While the entire parish community is invited and encouraged to participate, the core team helps to organize and plan these broader parish efforts.
+The core team will meet together throughout the Year of Service and complete various tasks, including the parish inventory, assessment, and response planning and implementation.
+Members of the core team should understand the purpose and vision of the Year of Service and act as ambassadors of the initiative in the parish.
+While the entire parish community is invited and encouraged to participate in Walking with Moms in Need, the core team helps to organize and plan these broader parish efforts.
 The following information includes a number of tips, recommendations, and considerations to assist you in building a core team in your parish.